The Cosmological Simulation Code OpenGadget3 -- Implementation of Meshless Finite Mass: Test cases

 While the power spectrum builds up, energy is not only transported to smaller scales, but also partly converted into internal energy.
-We plot this decay of kinetic, turbulent energy in Fig.~\ref{fig:decay_method}, comparing the different hydro-methods.
+We plot this decay of kinetic, turbulent energy, here labeled with $E$, in Fig.~\ref{fig:decay_method}, comparing the different hydro-methods.
+In order to better compare the slopes independent of initial turbulent energy fraction, we fit an exponential decay for each run and normalize by $E^{\text{fit}}_i=E^{\text{fit}}(t=0)$.
 While in a physical situation the decay would depend on gas microphysics such as its viscosity, here we can use it to get an insight into the code behavior.
 The decay is mainly determined by numerical dissipation.

 In all cases, the energy shows a periodic variation, caused by the ``ringing'' of the initially seeded modes.
-MFM has a decay time of a few sound crossing times.
-The decay for SPH depends strongly on the artificial viscosity, varying from a value similar to that of MFM for SPH with the standard amount of viscosity, up to even an (unphysical) increase for the calculation without artificial viscosity.
+The decay for SPH depends mildly on the artificial viscosity especially visible for the run excluding it.
 The power spectrum, in contrast, is only weakly influenced by the amount of artificial viscosity.
+In practical applications, it is tuned to a value of $\alpha_{\text{max}}^{\text{visc}}=3$, which leads to a similar decay rate as the other methods.
+The exponential decay time $t_{\text{dec}}$ roughly corresponds to the sound crossing time $t_{\text{sc}}=L_{\text{box}}/c_s$.

-With increasing resolution, the decay time increases, indicating numerical dissipation errors converge away. \textsc{Arepo} shows a much slower decay with $t_\text{dec}> 20t_\text{sc}$ already at lower resolution.
-A comparison for the decay at different initial turbulent energy fractions, corresponding to variations in the Mach number, is shown in Fig.~\ref{fig:decay_method} for MFM and SPH.
+A comparison for the decay at different initial turbulent energy fractions, corresponding to variations in the Mach number, is shown in Fig.~\ref{fig:decay_x} for MFM and SPH.

-The variation between $0.3$ and $0.0001$ for the initial turbulent energy fraction corresponds to a range of Mach numbers from $0.07$ down to below $0.007$.
-For SPH the decay is independent of the Mach number, as one would expect, so it is for \textsc{Arepo}.
-This is true also for MFM down to $X_i>0.003$, corresponding to $\mathcal{M}=0.007$.
-For even smaller Mach numbers, the turbulent energy increases.
-At the same point also the density pdf deviates from the Gaussian shape, indicating the evolution is dominated by numerical artifacts for such low Mach numbers.
+The variation between $0.3$ and $0.00001$ for the initial turbulent energy fraction corresponds to a range of Mach numbers from $0.7$ down to below $0.004$.
+For SPH the decay is decreasing with initial turbulent energy fraction down to $X_i=0.01$ ($\mathcal{M}\approx0.1$), and stays independent of the Mach number afterwards, as one would expect, so it is for \textsc{Arepo}.
+For MFM, the same initial trend can be observed.
+For very low initial turbulent energy fraction $X_i<0.0001$ ($\mathcal{M}\lesssim0.01$), however, an unphysical increase of turbulent energy occurs.
+At the same point also the density pdf deviates from the Gaussian shape together with the velocity power spectrum becoming strongly non-Kolmogorov, indicating the evolution is dominated by numerical artifacts for such low Mach numbers.
+Specifically, while we find that for this test total energy is conserved the internal energy only accounts for a small fraction, such that even evolving internal energy instead of total energy will be dominated by numerical errors.
+Applying an energy entropy switch could in principle alleviate this problem.
+On the other hand, it would be unclear if this would remove other advantages for MFM in this test problem.